openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 in *Using edX Insights*.

-.. important:: Whenever you choose an option other than **Never** for a problem, the Answer Distribution report and edX Insights include up to 20 variants for the problem, even if the problem was not actually configured to include randomly generated values.
+.. important:: Whenever you choose an option other than **Never** for a problem, the computations for the Answer Distribution report and edX Insights include up to 20 variants for the problem, even if the problem was not actually configured to include randomly generated values.
 This can make data collected for problems that cannot include randomly generated values, (including, but not limited to, all multiple choice, checkboxes, dropdown, and text input problems), extremely difficult to interpret.

 You can choose the following options for the **Randomization** setting.